korrawe/Diffusion-Noise-Optimization/README.md

 ## Motion Synthesis
-We provide a demo code for **motion editing, in-filling, refinement, in-beetweening, and blending tasks** in `sample/gen_dno.py`.
+We provide a demo code for **motion editing, in-filling (and in-beetweening), refinement, and blending tasks** in `sample/gen_dno.py`.
 The task can be selected by commenting or uncommenting from list on lines 54-58.
+The dense optimization task can be used for debugging and testing the optimization process.

 **Note**: The only differences between these tasks are the reward/loss function and whether to start from DDIM inverted noise or random noise.
 The rest of the framework is the same.

-The demo targets are currently hardcoded in `sample/dno_helper.py` and can be modified to your own target (your own function or hardcoded target pose/location).
+The demo targets are currently hardcoded in `sample/dno_helper.py` and can be modified to your own target (e.g. our own reward function or hardcoded target pose/locations).
 In all tasks, the target pose and the mask need to be specified.

 ```shell
 python -m sample.gen_dno --model_path ./save/mdm_avg_dno/model000500000_avg.pt --text_prompt "a person is jumping"
 ```

-We can specific the initial motion by adding `--load_from` to the command.
-The initial motion should be in the same format as the target motion.
+We can specify the initial motion by adding `--load_from` to the command.
+The initial motion must be in the same format as the target motion.

 ```shell
 python -m sample.gen_dno --model_path ./save/mdm_avg_dno/model000500000_avg.pt --text_prompt "a person is jumping" --load_from ./save/mdm_avg_dno/samples_000500000_avg_seed20_a_person_is_jumping/trajectory_editing_dno_ref